metatensor/metatensor/docs/src/reference/index.rst

 Reference guides
 ----------------

-The reference guides describe how the equistore API can be used from each language.
+The reference guides contains technical references for equistore's APIs.
+They describes the various functionalities provided by equistore.
+You can always refer to this section to learn more about classes, functions, modules, and other aspects of equistore's machinery you come across.

 .. toctree::